-2016 WWG That NZQA and the Ministry revise their website information, guidelines, forms, cover sheets etc to clarify and quantify their expectations and requirements for NCEA moderation and assessment.
-2016 WWG That NZQA pursue, as a high priority, consideration of whether expectations about 'sufficiency' of NCEA moderation could be reduced.
-Theme: Privatisation 2005 A/C That PPTA support the goal of a high quality publicly funded qualification system for New Zealand students, and oppose the offering of Cambridg International Examinations in New Zealand schools.
-2015 A/C That PPTA continue to resist privatisation of education in all its forms, including the use of private companies to implement NZQA's digital assessment agenda.
-Theme: Other/General 2002 A/C That PPTA calls on the Ministry of Education to commission an ongoing independent review of the NCEA by assessment experts.
-2008 A/C That PPTA encourage work to be done on the development of a nationally standardised format of the leaver profile that recognises a wider range of student achievements than those reflected in their Record of Achievement.
-2008 A/C That PPTA demand that at secondary level the ministry stage the mandating of implementation of the NZ Curriculum, with Years 7-10 in 2010, Year 11 in 2011, Year 12 in 2012, and Year 13 in 2013, and that revised assessment standards be registered for use in accordance with that timeline.
-2010 A/C That PPTA energetically advance its plan for change management, as enunciated in the paper, as a blueprint for handling all Ministry and NZQA initiated changes in the future.
-2015 A/C That PPTA's continued support for the NCEA requires the following: a.
+That NZQA and the Ministry revise their website information, guidelines, forms, cover sheets etc to clarify and quantify their expectations and requirements for NCEA moderation and assessment.
+That NZQA pursue, as a high priority, consideration of whether expectations about 'sufficiency' of NCEA moderation could be reduced.
+Theme: Privatisation That PPTA support the goal of a high quality publicly funded qualifications system for New Zealand students, and oppose the offering of Cambridge International Examinations in New Zealand schools.
+That PPTA continue to resist privatisation of education in all its forms, including the use of private companies to implement NZQA's digital assessment agenda.
+Theme: Other/General That PPTA calls on the Ministry of Education to commission an ongoing independent review of the NCEA by assessment experts.
+That PPTA encourage work to be done on the development of a nationally standardised format of the leaver profile that recognises a wider range of student achievements than those reflected in their Record of Achievement.
+That PPTA demand that at secondary level the ministry stage the mandating of implementation of the NZ Curriculum, with Years 7-10 in 2010, Year 11 in 2011, Year 12 in 2012, and Year 13 in 2013, and that revised assessment standards be registered for use in accordance with that timeline.
+That PPTA energetically advance its plan for change management, as enunciated in the paper, as a blueprint for handling all Ministry and NZQA initiated changes in the future.
+That PPTA's continued support for the NCEA requires the following: a.
 Abolition of percentage achievement targets because they are dangerously inconsistent with the principles of standards-based assessment; b.
 Decisive action by NZQA to address issues of levelling and credit parity between standards across the Framework. c.
 Significant reduction in moderation requirements, both for internally assessed standards and for practice assessments for externally assessed standards. d.
 Consistent, clear and timely feedback from NZQA to teachers across all subjects. e.
 No further changes in NCEA structure and processes unless they are guaranteed to reduce student and teacher workload. f.
 Active engagement by the Ministry and NZQA, in consultation with PPTA, to seek actual reductions in the current workload of students and teachers.

-g.
-Extended resourcing to enable the provision of a wide learning pathways for all students who wish to remain at so time to the end of Year 13. n.
-Quality annotated student exemplars and a range of tasl standards funded by the Ministry, rather than relying u goodwill of subject associations. .
-Reduction of the dominance of universities over the curriculu senior school. um of the
+- g.
+Extended resourcing to enable the provision of a wide range of learning pathways for all students who wish to remain at school full-time to the end of Year 13. - h.
+Quality annotated student exemplars and a range of tasks for all standards funded by the Ministry, rather than relying upon the goodwill of subject associations. - i.
+Reduction of the dominance of universities over the curriculum of the senior school.